 A technically gifted Danish midfielder following in his brother's footsteps, carving his own path in the Bundesliga with Eintracht Frankfurt.

-Oscar Højlund carries a famous surname in Danish football, but he is determined to be known for his own game.
-The younger brother of Manchester United striker Rasmus Højlund, Oscar emerged through the Copenhagen academy as a creative midfielder with a keen eye for a pass.
-Unlike his prolific sibling, Oscar's strengths lie in dictating tempo and linking play from deeper positions.
-His potential earned him a move to the German Bundesliga with Eintracht Frankfurt, a club known for developing young talent.
-While the shadow of his brother's rapid rise is long, Oscar's journey is one of steady progression, focusing on mastering his craft in one of Europe's most competitive leagues and aiming to eventually add to the Højlund legacy with the Danish national team.
+Oscar Højlund moved to the German Bundesliga with Eintracht Frankfurt, a club known for developing young talent.
+The younger brother of Manchester United striker Rasmus Højlund, Oscar emerged through the Copenhagen academy as a creative midfielder.
+His strengths lie in dictating tempo and linking play from deeper positions, unlike his prolific sibling.
+His potential earned him the move to Germany.
+While the shadow of his brother's rapid rise is long, Oscar focuses on steady progression, mastering his craft in one of Europe's most competitive leagues and aiming to add to the Højlund legacy with the Danish national team.

 1997–2012